 About Marc

-Currently, he is director of criminal justice – policing, with Arnold Ventures, where he leads efforts related to police accountability and the police response in the United States at national, state, and local levels.
+Currently, he is director of criminal justice policy with Arnold Ventures, where he leads efforts to improve crime prevention, public safety, and fair and effective policing through scaling evidence-based policies in the United States.

 You can follow him on Twitter: @mkrupanski.